What are the adenoids?

-However, if symptoms are too severe — such as a child having difficulty breathing or sleep apnoea — then an ear, nose and throat specialist may consider removing the adenoids.
-Your doctor may also suggest removing the adenoids if there are repeated middle-ear infections.
+However, if symptoms are too severe — such as a child having difficulty breathing or obstructive sleep apnoea — an ear, nose and throat specialist may recommend the adenoids are removed.
+Your doctor may also suggest removing the adenoids if your child has repeated middle ear infections.

 Sometimes, children who are having their tonsils removed will have their adenoids removed at the same time.